-MX100003A MT1000A/MT1100A Scenario Editor Software supports editing Standard OTDR application only.
+MX100003A MT1000A/MT1100A Scenario Editor Software supports editing Standard OTDR application and OLTS application only.

 If the scenario files are not loaded, only Scenario manager icon appears on the Utilities screen.

 If the scenario file has loaded, that icon is displayed on the Utilities screen.
 The icon of the scenario varies depending on the definition in the scenario.